Bhabiji Ghar Par Hain!

 This comedy show revolves around two neighbouring couples, the Mishras and the Tiwaris, where the husbands are attracted to each other's wives and use various, ultimately unsuccessful, yet hilarious techniques to impress them.

-Since its inception, the show has garnered widespread acclaim from both critics and viewers alike.
+The show has garnered widespread acclaim from critics and viewers.
 Bhabiji Ghar Par Hain! is inspired by the 1990s Hindi sitcom Shrimaan Shrimati.
 A spin-off sitcom, Happu Ki Ultan Paltan, featuring the show's character Happu Singh, was also released in 2019.
+The show also got a second season titled Bhabiji Ghar Par Hain!
+2.0 which was a revamped supernatural-comedy version of the show, which premiered on 25 December 2025 on &TV and ZEE5.
+It featured the return of Shilpa Shinde as the original Angoori Bhabi.
+The show also got a cinematic spin off movie titled Bhabiji Ghar Par Hain!
+Fun On The Run which got released in theatres on 6 February 2026 and is now digitally available on ZEE5.